SciML/SciMLOperators.jl/docs/src/index.md

 which are used in building blocks for most tasks, both simplifying the use of operators while also demonstrating to users how such operators can be built and used in practice.

-!!! warn

-    SciMLOperators is not ready for prime time use yet.
-Be warned that any user is testing an early and possibly buggy form.
-This note will be removed when the library is officially released.

 ## Why SciMLOperators?

 SciMLOperators.jl has the design that is required in order to be used in all scenarios